Policy & Strategy

 **What happens if we keep billing G0512 after Jan 1, 2026?** Those claims will be a problem.
 As of January 1, 2026, FQHCs/RHCs can no longer bill the bundled G0512 (or G0071); you have to unbundle to the individual codes, per NACHC.
 Centers that don't update their chargemaster risk denied claims and leaked revenue on services they actually delivered.
 This is the single most common avoidable mistake in the 2026 transition.

-**How does this interact with the July 1 UIS-PPS change?** They're separate levers, and that's the point.
-The UIS-PPS change reduces per-visit Medi-Cal revenue for undocumented members (CHCF); APCM/BHI adds non-encounter Medicare revenue for care management and behavioral-health integration.
-APCM/BHI is a partial structural offset — it softens the blow by diversifying away from the per-visit model, but it does not replace the UIS-PPS dollars one-for-one.
-Treat it as part of your July 1 response, not a substitute for it.
+**How does this interact with UIS/PPS planning?** They're separate levers, and that's the point.
+A future UIS/PPS reduction would pressure per-visit Medi-Cal revenue for State-Only/UIS members; APCM/BHI adds non-encounter Medicare revenue for care management and behavioral-health integration.
+APCM/BHI is a partial structural offset — it softens the blow by diversifying away from the per-visit model, but it does not replace the UIS/PPS dollars one-for-one.
+Treat it as part of your 2026-27 margin plan, not a substitute for final DHCS guidance.

 The bottom line